mdancho84/mdancho84.github.io/_posts/2018-10-29-data-science-with-R-course-week-7.md

 After week 7, you will be able to communicate confidently which model features are the most important.

 Interpretability is a very important topic in machine learning.
-The automated machine learning tool, `H2O`, makes a data scientist’s life easier, however, it doesn't remove the need to understand your model.
+The automated machine learning tool, `H2O`, makes a data scientist’s life easier, however it doesn't remove the need to understand your model.
 As the data scientist, you need to be able to explain why the selected model is the best.

 In this week’s curriculum, you learn how to explain “black-box” machine learning models with `LIME`. `LIME` stands for Local Interpretable Model-Agnostic Explanations and is used to understand __which model features have the most predictive impact__.